 - Devote the time necessary to succeed in this course do the assigned reading, review lecture videos, take advantage of online and textbook resources, study for exams, complete the required assignments.
 Everyone can succeed in this class, so set high expectations and then work hard to meet them. - Stay on top of the material the entire course.
-You may be expected to spend 6-10 hours per week to complete the required reading, studying, and assignments. - Do not ever hesitate to ask questions (in a respectful manner).
+You should expect to spend 6-10 hours per week to complete the required reading, studying, and assignments. - Do not ever hesitate to ask questions (in a respectful manner).
 Class participation is encouraged.
 Get to know your instructor and your classmates.
+Regular communication with the instructor will earn you extra credit!